richymel/prosoft/README.md

 a.
 A list of any requirements you could not implement.

-	- Holiday info
+	- Holiday info rollover label.
+	- Handle holiday API exceptions, I tested it with US country code only...
+	- Limit holiday lookup only for 2008...
+(Did not pay attn to that detail, sorry).

 b.
 Bugs you’ve identified but didn’t have time to fix.

-	- Input date validation
+	- Better input validation
+	- Handle API exceptions

 c.
 Things you would do if you had more time to complete the task.

-	- Holiday info
+	- Handle holiday info according to the feature requirements.
+	- Better validation for user input fields.